 This prints:

-l-value reference to const r-value reference
+l-value reference to const: 5 r-value reference: 5

 As you can see, when passed an l-value, the overloaded function resolved to the version with the l-value reference.
-When passed an r-value, the overloaded function resolved to the version with the r-value reference (this is considered a better match than a l-value reference to const).
+When passed an r-value, the overloaded function resolved to the version with the r-value reference (this is considered a better match than an l-value reference to const).

 Why would you ever want to do this?
 We’ll discuss this in more detail in the next lesson.
 Needless to say, it’s an important part of move semantics.